20 Fun Facts About Penguins

-To celebrate Penguin Awareness Day on January 20, here are a few fun facts about these adorable tuxedoed birds.
+To celebrate World Penguin Day (which is today, April 25), here are a few fun facts about these adorable tuxedoed birds.

 1. All 17 species of penguins are found exclusively in the Southern Hemisphere.

 2. Emperor Penguins are the tallest species, standing nearly 4 feet tall.
 The smallest is the Little Blue Penguin, which is only about 16 inches.